Increased success probability in Hardy's nonlocality: Theory and demonstration: Introduction

-{\it Introduction.}--- Through gedanken experiment on particle-antiparticle interactions inside two intertwined Mach–Zehnder interferometers, Hardy delivered a contextuality of nonlocal quantum mechanics without using inequalities \cite{hardy1992,hardy1993}, an all-versus-nothing criterion for \emph{local hidden variable} (LHV) theory.
-Due to the nonlocal nature of quantum states, it is possible to argue the pair met without an annihilation event, causing a paradox.
-Suppose we have two physical observables $ U_i = |u_i\ra\la u_i|$ and $ D_i = |d_i\ra\la d_i|$ with their basis transformation
+Through a gedanken experiment on particle-antiparticle interactions inside two intertwined Mach–Zehnder interferometers, Hardy delivered a proof of Bell-nonlocality without using inequalities \cite{hardy1992,hardy1993}, an all-versus-nothing criterion for \emph{local hidden variable} (LHV) theory.
+In his setting, a particle and its antiparticle, most commonly an electron and a positron, are sent through two Mach-Zehnder interferometers that cross each other at one of their paths, and will annihilate should they meet.
+This arrangement is represented by Eq.~\eqref{ori1} and \eqref{ori2}.
+However, if there is no positron, the electron would always go to its constructive interference detector, and vice versa, per Eq.~\eqref{ori3} and \eqref{ori4}.
+Hardy originally argued that there is a discrepancy between LHV models and quantum predictions.
+Due to the nonlocal nature of quantum states, it is possible to argue the pair met without an annihilation event, causing a paradox, as in Eq.~\eqref{ori5}.
+In details, suppose we have two physical observables $ U_i = |u_i\ra\la u_i|$ and $ D_i = |d_i\ra\la d_i|$ with their basis transformation

 where $|A|^2 + |B|^2 = 1$.
 With $N$ being the normalization factor, the quantum state writes in equivalent forms: